nigiord/webpage-giordano/Raw/pages/cv.md

 ---

-> Computational Biologist with interests in Evolution, Systems Biology, and Bioengineering
+> Computational Systems Biologist with interests in Evolution and Bioengineering
-> Fluent in Biology, Computer Sciences, and Maths
+> Fluent in Biology, Maths, and Computer Sciences
-> Love to write smart code, derive beautiful equations, and uncover Life's fundamental laws
+> Love smart code, elegant equations, and Life's fundamental laws

 ---